Thank You for Being You

 If I had a dollar for every time a client told me that they were “fine” with their family’s and partner’s misbehaviors, I would already be retired.
 (And I’m only 32.)
 Society has done an absolutely terrible job in teaching people that they should cater to the whims and desires of everyone around them, no matter the cost.
 But I have no interest in seeing the people-pleasing, way-too-agreeable version of you.
 No. I much prefer getting to meet your true, authentic self.
 Because I think that person is pretty great.

-I want to bring out the sides of you that you shy away from.
+At Coltharp Counseling, I want to bring out the sides of you that you shy away from.
 I want to hear all about how stressful work was this week.
 Tell me more about your reservations of letting someone down and potentially hurting their feelings.
 Your aunt seems like a piece of work.
 What do you think that’s about?

 And then next week I can’t wait to see your engagement photos.
 You got a new puppy?
 How is that going?
 What are you most looking forward about your upcoming vacation?